-The Workforce Innovation & Opportunity Act (WIOA) Program offers a variety of services that are based upon the customer's goals.
-Services may include goal setting, career exploration, job referrals, counseling, budgeting, training, and supportive services.
-The Local Workforce Area 23 covers a thirteen county service area which receives its funding from the US Department of Labor through the Illinois Department of Commerce and Economic Opportunity.
-C.E.F.S. is our service provider.
-They provide guidance with job readiness, job search, work-based learning, and classroom training needed to secure and retain employment and become selfsufficient.
-Per federal law, funding is spread over programs related to dislocated workers, adult, and youth.
-Lake Land College serves as the fiscal agent for Area 23.

-The Workforce Innovation & Opportunity Act (WIOA) Adult and Dislocated Worker Programs serve individuals who are 18 years of age and older who are unemployed, underemployed or have lost their jobs due to plant closings, mass layoffs or other reasons.
-WIOA Programs are also available to help teens and young adults 16-24 to develop a career path or find employment through training and job search assistance.
+Services may include tuition grants, career exploration, job referrals, counseling, budgeting, paid work experience, and other supportive services as needed.
+The Local Workforce Innovation Area 23 (LWIA 23) covers a thirteen county service area.
+C.E.F.S. is the WIOA service provider for LWIA 23.
+They provide guidance to individuals within the service area with job readiness, job search, work-based learning, and classroom training needed to secure and retain employment and become self-sufficient.
+The WIOA Adult and Dislocated Worker Programs serve individuals who are 18 years of age and older who are unemployed, underemployed or have lost their jobs due to plant closings, mass layoffs or other economic events.
+WIOA Youth Programs are also available to help teens and young adults 16-24 to develop a career path or find employment through tuition grants, paid work experience, and job search assistance.